limpyd/redis-limpyd-jobs/README.md

   --print-options       Print options used by the worker, e.g. --print-options --dry-run             Won't execute any job, just starts the worker and
-                        finish it immediatly, e.g. --dry-run --name=NAME           Name of the Queues to handle e.g. --name=my-queue-name --queue-model=QUEUE_MODEL
+                        finish it immediatly, e.g. --dry-run --queues=QUEUES       Name of the Queues to handle, comma separated e.g.
+                        --queues=queue1,queue2
+  --queue-model=QUEUE_MODEL
                         Name of the Queue model to use, e.g. --queue- model=my.module.QueueModel